gbv/aREF/decoding.md

 *this section ins non-normative.
 It may reflect a different version of aREF and may contain errors!*

+See [RDF-aREF](https://metacpan.org/release/RDF-aREF) for a more recent reference implementation.

 ~~~
 regexp PREFIX  = /^[a-z]([a-z]|[0-9])*$/
 regexp IRIlike = /^[a-z]([a-z]|[0-9]|+|\.|-)*:.*$/